Fourier coefficients of degree 2 Siegel-Eisenstein series with trivial character at squarefree level: Introduction

 Various authors have worked on the case Siegel-Eisenstein series for the full symplectic group $\Sp_{2n}(\mathbb{Z})$ and we mention only a sample of the results here.
 Maass (\cite{Maass1964}, \cite{Maass1972}) obtained a formula for the Fourier coefficients of degree $2$ Siegel-Eisenstein series by explicitly computing the local densities in Siegel's formula.
 His results were also obtained by Eichler--Zagier (\cite{EichlerZagier1985}) by realising the Siegel-Eisenstein series as the Maass lift of the corresponding Jacobi-Eisenstein series.
 More recently, formul\ae\ for general degree $n$ have been obtained via different methods by Katsurada (first degree $3$ \cite{Katsurada1997}, then any degree \cite{Katsurada1999}) and Kohnen (even degree \cite{Kohnen2002}), Choie-Kohnen (odd degree \cite{ChoieKohnen2011}).
 Katsurada's approach has more in common with Maass' approach, whereas Kohnen's approach (for even degree) is at least nominally closer to that of Eichler--Zagier with his linearised version of the Ikeda lift playing a r\^{o}le simlar to the Maass lift.\\

 In the case of modular forms transforming with character $\chi$ under the Hecke-type congruence subgroup $\Gamma_0^{(n)}(N)$ the situation is less well-known.
-To the author's knowledge, the only explicit results in the literature pertain to a single Eisenstein series when the degree is $n=2$ and the $\chi$ is primitive modulo $N$.
+To the author's knowledge, the only explicit results in the literature pertain to a single Eisenstein series when the degree is $n=2$ and the character $\chi$ is primitive modulo $N$.
 First Mizuno (\cite{Mizuno2009}) considered the case of squarefree $N$ and obtained the Fourier coefficients by realising a level $N$ Eisenstein series as a Maass lift of a corresponding level $N$ Jacobi-Eisenstein series.
 The argument is more difficult than Eichler-Zagier's at level $1$ since the author requires analytic machinery to prove the coincidence of the lift with the desired form.
-An extension of this result, dropping the assumption that $N$ be squarefree, was obtained by Takemori (\cite{Takemori2012}) by computing the local densities.\\
+An extension of this result, dropping the assumption that $N$ be squarefree, was obtained by Takemori (\cite{Takemori2012}) by computing the local densities.
+A related result, again in the context of $n=2$ and arbitrary level $N$ but now with no restrictions on the character, is due to Yang, who explicitly computes the local densities in Siegel's theorem.
+Yang's methods are rather different: following Weil and Kudla he interprets those local densities in terms of the local Whittaker function coming from the representation attached to the Eisenstein series.
+He explicitly computes this latter quantity (\cite{Yang1998} for $p \neq 2$; \cite{Yang2004} for $p=2$), which is essentially equivalent to computing the Fourier coefficients of the genus-average theta series, hence the Fourier coefficients of a Siegel-Eisenstein series.\\

 Since quadratic forms are rarely unimodular the corresponding theta series will usually be modular forms of level $N > 1$.
 Additionally, it is important for the arithmetic theory of these quadratic forms that we have explicit formul\ae\ for Fourier coefficients for a \textit{basis} of the space of Siegel-Eisenstein series.
-In the only case with $N>1$ for which we have Fourier coefficients we only have Fourier coefficients for a single Eisenstein series, but (for large enough weight) the space of Siegel-Eisenstein series of level $N$ is strictly bigger than $1$.\\
+Although we do have some Fourier coefficients when $N>1$, we only have these for a single Eisenstein series, but (for large enough weight) the dimension of the space of Siegel-Eisenstein series of level $N$ is strictly bigger than $1$.\\